 Business credit cards generally come with lower credit limits and higher APRs than lines of credit, which makes credit cards best suited to smaller expenses that you can quickly repay.
 Not only will this save you on interest, but it will help you build good credit through your small, everyday purchases.

 Business credit card pros and cons

 There are several types of SBA loans, and they all come backed by the US Small Business Administration, which means they have low interest rates, small down payments, and long terms.
 Sounds like a good deal, right?

 Yes, but there’s a but.
 You have to meet some pretty specific qualifications to qualify for an SBA loan, like getting rejected for private funding and fitting the SBA’s definition of a small business—and that’s in addition to meeting any other lender requirements.
 Also note that getting funding from SBA loans can take a while.
 Still, it’s often worth the wait.

-As you might guess, equipment financing gives you funding to purchase or lease equipment for your business.
+As you might guess, equipment gives you funding to purchase or lease equipment for your business.
 In this case, the word “equipment” applies more broadly than you might think—it applies to big construction equipment, yes, but it can also refer to desks for your office, couches for a waiting area, breakroom coffee machines, or even software.

 Because your equipment serves as collateral for the loan, even people with bad credit can qualify for equipment financing (though you’ll get better rates with good credit).
 Just make sure you use it to get durable equipment that won’t soon become obsolete; otherwise, you might find yourself paying off a broken, out-of-date piece of junk.